invasive-plant-detection/plant_detection_backend/README.md

 # plant_detection_backend 🌱
-This is a backend service that detects plants from an image.
+This is a backend service that detects invasive plants from an image.

 ## Requirements 📝